Yarden92/Thesis-code/README.md

 1. on terminal run `brew install scipy`
 2. then copy this folder: <pre>`/opt/homebrew/lib/python3.9/site-packages/scipy`</pre>
 to: `<project_dir>/venv/lib/python**/site_packages/___HERE__`
+3. make sure there is no "alias" files, if there are -> go to the original location and copy the folder from there.

 # how to install conda
 ###(but no need for that, actually)